Engee documentation

 Yes

-# Input processing — specifying processing on the basis of a sample or frame
+# Input processing — specifying processing based on a sample or frame

 Columns as channels (frame based) | Elements as channels (sample based)